Mar. 17, 2021

 The government has allowed two isolated experiments on Alaska and Florida rail lines with companies transporting liquefied natural gas inside the UN portable tanks, but not in rail cars.
-In December, the Trump administration gave approval for one company to transport the dangerous cargo in rail cars — the first time in U.S. history — through populated areas in Pennsylvania and New Jersey.
-The new proposed rule would expand that approval for companies to transport liquefied natural gas throughout the entire nation.
+In December 2019, the Trump administration gave approval for one company to transport the dangerous cargo in rail cars — the first time in U.S. history — through populated areas in Pennsylvania and New Jersey.
+The new rule expands that approval for companies to transport liquefied natural gas throughout the entire nation.

 Have there been disasters involving liquefied natural gas?

 Yes.
 In one of the worst examples of this danger, 131 people were killed, countless people were injured, and a square mile of Cleveland, Ohio, was destroyed when liquefied natural gas escaped from a tank farm, flowed into the city's sewer system and ignited in 1944.

 In the numerous explosions that followed, temperatures soared to 3,000°F, streets blew up, with one explosion opening a crater 25 feet deep, 30 feet wide, and 60 feet long.